-With an average of 120 millions bags of coffee beans produced every single year, it’s no wonder that people are searching for how best to store their coffee beans.
+With an average of 120 millions bags of coffee beans produced every single year, it’s no wonder that people are searching for how to store fresh coffee beans.

-It is important to remember that, unlike its freeze dried cousins, coffee beans are an organic material: they have a shelf life and will degrade, no matter what you do to protect it.
-That being said, there is a lot you can do to slow down the process, and protect your beans from any outside variables that may affect the quality of the cup they produce.
+It is important to remember that, unlike its freeze dried cousins, coffee beans are an organic material: no matter how you store fresh coffee beans, they have a shelf life and will degrade That being said, there is a lot you can do to slow down the process, and protect your beans from any outside variables that may affect the quality of the cup they produce.

-You may think right next to your kettle or coffee machine is perfectly fine; not so, as both are likely to get either hot or damp any number of times a day, two things that coffee beans do not like!
+You may think storing your fresh coffee beans right next to your kettle or coffee machine is perfectly fine; not so, as both are likely to get either hot or damp any number of times a day, two things that coffee beans do not like!
 The biggest enemy of your coffee is moisture, that is, until you are ready to mix it with water to make the most popular drink world wide.

 The cheat sheet guide for keeping your beans fresh is: to avoid heat, light, moisture and air (or more specifically: oxygen).

 When you purchase fresh coffee beans, they will usually come in a special paper bag with a valve to allow carbon dioxide from the beans to escape.
 Some bags, such as our delicious exclusive blends, come resealable, and are generally perfectly fine for keeping your beans in, for the period of time it takes for you to work through them.
 In fact our new range of packaging is all both recyclable and resealable.